blackdoor73/LNMIIT-Hostel-Management/RoomManagement/CompleteCode/README.md

     Install Django:
-        on windows : py -m pip install Django on mac or linux:python -m pip install Django Make sure that  Git is installed and that its commands can from a shell.
+        on windows : py -m pip install Django on mac or linux:python -m pip install Django To Check version of python installation
+        python -V           (If python was installed through app on windows store) To Check the version of Django installed run command Django-admin --version
+    Make sure that  Git is installed and that its commands can from a shell.
 (Enter git help at a shell prompt to test this.)
     Check out (github command)Django’s main development branch using command : git clone https://github.com/django/django.git